xoraizw/Sparsity-in-Contrastive-Models/README.md

 # Sparsity in Contrastive Models

-This repository explores the use of sparse signal recovery methods, such as \( l_1 \)-relaxation, to improve the interpretability of multimodal representations in contrastive models like CLIP (Contrastive Language–Image Pretraining).
+This repository explores the use of sparse signal recovery methods, such as l1-relaxation, to improve the interpretability of multimodal representations in contrastive models like CLIP (Contrastive Language–Image Pretraining).
 The primary objective is to evaluate how sparse CLIP embeddings compare to dense embeddings in a zero-shot classification task.

 ## Features